IshaBP/LoanCalculator-Reactjs/README.md

 # Loan Interest Calculator

-An app that allows a user to enter a loan amount and a loan duration in months which then displays the interest rate and the monthly payment.
+An app that allows a user to enter a loan amount and a loan duration in months which then displays the interest rate and the monthly payment.<br/>
+The API returns a JSON object with information about the monthly payment and the interest rates.<br/>
+The loan amount should be between \$500 and \$5000 and the loan duration between 6 and 24 months.

 ### Live Demo: https://loan-interest-calculator-react-ishabp.netlify.com/